Bald Taper Fade Haircuts

 High bald fade haircut with defined part

-The high bald fade with carved part is for men who like crisp lines and bold contrast.
+The high bald fade with a carved part is for crisp lines and bold contrast.
 The fade starts high and clean, fading straight to the skin, while a precise part adds edge and detail.

-This cut flatters round or oval faces, giving the illusion of height and structure.
-Keep the beard slightly fuller for balance.
-It’s a confident, modern fade that looks equally sharp in casual or dressed-up settings.
+It flatters round or oval faces, giving the look of height and structure.
+Keep the beard slightly fuller for balance — a confident, modern fade that looks sharp casual or dressed up.

 Curly Fade